 This kale wild rice salad combines fresh fruit and vegetables with wild rice for a healthy lunch or side salad.
 Easy to make, this vegan salad is full of flavour with a deliciously zingy ginger dressing.

 Come the warmer months salads are always a tasty lunch option, or a healthy side year-round.
-If you love salads as much as I do then you may like to see my sweet potato cous cous salad and butternut and beetroot salad.
-Both so delicious!
+If you love salads as much as I do then you may like to see my healthy chicken salad without mayo, my sweet potato cous cous salad and my butternut and beetroot salad.
+All so delicious!

-And if you're a fan of kale (me too!) then my kale apple slaw is a delicious side with BBQ food and for summer picnics.
+If you're a fan of kale (me too!) then my kale apple slaw is a delicious side with BBQ food and for summer picnics, and rice lovers will enjoy my fragrant coconut turmeric rice!

 I like to think of this recipe as a kale crunch salad, with the pumpkin seeds, apple and celery giving a hearty 'bite' to the dish.
 Of course, if you like more crunch just add a few more seeds!